When I tell people I’m a Somatic Sexologist, they always ask, “How did you get into that?

-I’m a Denver, Colorado based Queer Somatic Sexologist.
-After struggling to navigate my queerness with a complex trauma history, I I got tired of playing by rules that were never made for me.
+After struggling to navigate my sexuality, eating disorder, trauma, shame and a hefty dose of internalized homophobia, I got tired of playing by rules that were never made for me.

-When I stopped performing and started listening to my body’s wisdom,
+When I stopped performing and started listening to my body’s wisdom

-This is bigger than sex.
+This is about more than sex

 This is about breaking cycles of shame, dismantling the systems that taught us to distrust ourselves, and building relationships rooted in authenticity, not acting out trauma patterns that don’t reflect who we are.